shopgate-professional-services/ext-maintenance-mode/README.md

 Activates a Maintenance Mode.
 Displays the store logo.
 Can display a custom headline and message or a hyperlinked image.

-Hint: Tab and hold the finger down on the maintenance page for 5s to hide it.
+Tab and hold the finger down on the maintenance page for 5s to hide it.

 ## Configuration